When is the next eclipse? Solar and lunar eclipses 2023

 Type: Annular Solar Eclipse

 About 96% of the Sun’s center will be obscured for just 2 minutes 20 seconds, but only to a remote part of Antarctica.
 Southern Chile will get the merest of partial solar eclipses.
-This will be an eclipse almost exclusively for penguins and whales.
+This will be almost exclusively for penguins and whales.

 3 March 2026